wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 .. image:: images/proximity-switches-hardware/limit-switch-to-roborio.svg

 Mechanical proximity switches (more commonly known as "limit switches") are probably the most-commonly used proximity switch in FRC, due to their simplicity, ease-of-use, and low cost.
-A limit switch is quite simply a switch attached to a mechanical arm.
+A limit switch is quite simply a switch attached to a mechanical arm, usually at the limits of travel.
 The switch is activated when an object pushes against the switch arm, actuating the switch.

 Limit switches vary in size, the geometry of the switch-arm, and in the amount of "throw" required to activate the switch.
 While limit switches are quite cheap, their mechanical actuation is sometimes less-reliable than no-contact alternatives.
 However, they are also extremely versatile, as they can be triggered by any physical object capable of moving the switch arm.